ClairSullivan-Associates/n8n_agentic_course/Module_1/Challenges.md

 # Question 4

+**Note:**
+This workflow will be used in a later workflow, so you are encouraged to at least attempt to create the workflow, even if you do not answer the questions below.

 Within the course repository are 10 issues that need to be analyzed and routed.
 Your task is to create a workflow that will get issues 71 through 80 from the GitHub repository.
 Based on the content of the issue, you will need to determine which team each issue should be routed to from the following list:

 - PM (Product Management)